Plan Your Visit

 Will dinners be available to purchase at Kuumbwa Jazz-produced events?

-Yes, though all dinners must be ordered in advance and are subject to availability.
-Dinners, featuring seasonal entrées, will cost $25 each and can be added to your ticket order.
+Yes.
+Dinners, featuring seasonal entrées, will cost $25 each and can be ordered in advance (by adding dinners to your ticket order) or by walk-up.
 The menu will be added to each concert’s event page on our web calendar as soon as it is selected by our chef.
 If you are purchasing a dinner before the menu is announced, you will receive the menu via email one week before the concert date.

 Will the bar be open?